 A virus is basically a miniature program that runs on your computer and does bad things.
 Two of the biggest questions about viruses (as far as we’re concerned) are: ‘Can I get one from a casino site or download?’ and ‘How can I prevent them?’

 Let’s begin at the beginning.
 You can get a computer virus from any of the following sources: e-mail; downloaded software; software updates; ICQ; a web page; any document, program or application that you accept from your local network; any disk, diskette, tape, cartridge or other media you stick in your computer; or any software you install.

 In other words, almost anything at any time.

-For the Internet gambling community, that means any Situs Judi Online casino software, software update, casino web site, newsletter, or e-mail from a casino is a potential virus threat.
+For the Internet gambling community, that means any Toto SGP casino software, software update, casino web site, newsletter, or e-mail from a casino is a potential virus threat.

 Scared?
 Don’t be, because the vast majority of those potential threats are only that – potential.
 With a little care, caution, and paranoia you can stay virus free.